yash-sharma1/docs-site/docs/get-extra-data-from-fullnode.md

 In `Order` data structure, there is a new field: `singlefee`.
 This is used to show the fee of this order.

+`Status` is used to indicate the current status of this order.
+Namely there are 9 status:  0 for Acknowledge; 1 for Canceled ; 2 for Expired , 3 for IocNoFill, 4 for IocExpire, 5 for PartialFill, 6 for FullyFill, 7 for FailedBlocking, 8 for FailedMatching.

 For example: